-The photo above is not our lake.
+The photo above is not from our lakes.
 However, it could be if we are not vigilant.

-It was estimated that In 2014, 55% of Vermont lakes have some type of aquatic invasive species and the state feels that educating boaters about the transporting of these ‘invaders’ is the best method of prevention.
-LRA participates in this Vermont Public Access Greeter Program.
+5. Public Access Greeter Program: It was estimated that In 2014, 55% of Vermont lakes had some type of aquatic invasive species and the state feels that educating boaters about the transporting of these ‘invaders’ is the best method of prevention.
+LRA has participated in this Vermont Public Access Greeter Program and will continue to do so.
 Trained volunteers greet boaters at the Fishing Access boat launch and check boats for foreign plant material, educate boaters about inspecting and cleaning their boats, and provide information about milfoil-infested areas to avoid.